IhateCreatingUserNames2/MaiMai/README.md

 https://github.com/undreamai/LLMUnity
 https://github.com/undreamai/RAGSearchUnity

-This code was made to work with MFPS.
-It has PhotonChat Connection.
-You can exclude those parts and use only the "aiResponse" to get the Ai output.

-GAMEOBJECTS AND COMPONENTS:
-AgentCreateUI //
-PICODIALOGUE and LLMCHARACTER(SAME GO) //
-MemoryManager (LLmCharacterMemoryManager and Embeddings.cs(RAG) in same GO) // LLM //
-ModelSelect //
-AiAgentManager //
-INSIDE THE PREFAB OF THE NPC = AiAgentInteraction /// AiManager ///
-///
-TTS IS NOT WORKING
-///

 This project is focused on creating an NPC interaction system in Unity using the **LLMUnity** framework.
 The system allows NPCs to interact with players through AI-driven dialogue, memory management, and context-based responses.